Freakwill/pyrimidine/docs/source/API Reference.md

 Users could override `transit` to implement any other iteration form.

+### Fitness Models

+Fitness Models are Iterative Models with fitness.
+Iteration in fitness models would be influenced by fitness.

+Indiviudal is a fitness model in GA.

 ## Individuals

 The individual classes are inherited from `BaseIndividual`.
 For instance, `BinaryIndividual` is a subclass encoded by   several binary chromosomes.